wireframe/wireframe.github.com/_drafts/2014-09-15-optimized-development-workflow.md

 to inject custom commands into the Git namespace and streamline the process as much as possible.

-The beauty of this approach is that there's really **no magic going on here**.
+The beauty of this approach is that there is absolutely **no magic**.
 TheGarage-GitX gem is nothing more than a set of helpful git aliases that run a series of standard git operations with a single command.
 You can see the actual git commands it runs during each step and even avoid using the shortcuts entirely if you are comfortable with the overall flow.

 ## CONTRIBUTING.md

-Want to help new developers know what is expected of their contributions?
+Want to help new developers get up to speed on your development workflow?
 Just create a CONTRIBUTING.md file in your Github repository and developers will automatically see the document [any time they create a pull request](https://github.com/blog/1184-contributing-guidelines).
 Github makes the lives of developers oh-so-nice.